 About Via Rail

-It’s both a public and a private enterprise because besides operating routes in the busy Toronto-Quebec Corridor, Via Rail also provides an economic lifeline to many remote communities on routes that do not generate enough revenue to cover their direct costs.
+It’s both a public and a private enterprise because, besides operating routes in the busy Toronto-Quebec Corridor, Via Rail also provides an economic lifeline to many remote communities on routes that do not generate enough revenue to cover their direct costs.

-The company carries about four million passengers a year on 480 train running on more than 8,700 miles of track, serving eight of Canada’s ten provinces (all but Newfoundland and Labrador and Prince Edward Island).
+The company carries about four million passengers a year on 480 trains running on more than 8,700 miles of track, serving eight of Canada’s ten provinces (all but Newfoundland and Labrador and Prince Edward Island).